-LSA Public Policy Advocacy
+LSA Advocacy and Policy

 Engaging in advocacy on public policy issues helps public officials better understand how policies affect their constituents – people and families in need of health care and social services; employers and employees; and people and organizations providing care and services.

 For the latest news from LSA's public policy office, please check out our updates on Twitter and see the latest issue of LSA Washington.
 Other resources for public policy advocacy are also available by clicking on the links in the left sidebar.

 For more information about LSA's public policy and advocacy efforts, please contact: